-Bloating is one of the most common signs of gluten intolerance.
-This occurs when your body struggles to break down and process gluten in the food you eat, producing gases that cause your abdomen to appear swollen.
-Bloating is often accompanied by a gassy feeling and physical discomfort, making it an annoying symptom to cope with.
-If you have a gluten intolerance, this will occur to some degree every time you eat food that contains gluten.
-That includes anything made with wheat, rye, barley, or other grains.
-To prevent bloating, you must eliminate these foods from your diet.
+Bloating is one of the most common signs of gluten intolerance; it occurs when the body struggles to break down and process gluten in the food we eat.
+This can result in gas that causes the abdomen to swell.
+Bloating is often accompanied by flatulence and physical discomfort.
+This symptom will likely manifest to some degree every time an affected person eats food that contains gluten.
+That includes anything made with wheat, rye, or barley, and processed and packaged foods that contain these grains.
+To prevent bloating, most affected people need to eliminate these foods from their diet.

 Researchers don't understand the link between headaches and gluten intolerance very well.
 They do know, however, the people with gluten intolerance may experience recurring severe headaches or migraines.
 Often, people who get migraines do not recognize this as a result of eating gluten.
 Trying a gluten-free diet could help reduce the number, duration, and intensity of headaches and migraines if gluten intolerance is the problem.

 Because those with gluten intolerance are unable to digest gluten properly, it may cause a wide array of digestive symptoms, including abdominal cramping.
 This pain occurs when muscles in the digestive tract spasm.
 Depending on the severity of the intolerance, this pain ranges from mild to very intense.
 A doctor can prescribe medicine that will alleviate this symptom.
 However, when gluten is the cause, the best remedy is to cut foods that contain gluten from one's diet.

 In severe cases of gluten intolerance, including celiac disease, people may experience a rash known as dermatitis herpetiformis.
 The itchy skin condition can develop all over the body, most commonly on the knees, elbows, buttocks, and scalp.
 Many describe it as blisters or bumps that burn.
 As with many symptoms, individuals may not initially realize the cause.